DandyLyons/notes/content/Library/The Bible (WEB)/01 - Genesis/Gen-17.md

 I will bless her, and moreover I will give you a son by her.
 Yes, I will bless her, and she will be a mother of nations.
 Kings of peoples will come from her."

 ###### v17
-Then Abraham fell on his face, and laughed, and said in his heart, "Will a child be born to him who is one hundred years old?
+Then Abraham fell on his face, and [[Theme of Laughter in Genesis|laughed]], and said in his heart, "Will a child be born to him who is one hundred years old?
 Will Sarah, who is ninety years old, give birth?"

 ###### v18
 Abraham said to God, "Oh that Ishmael might live before you!"